felixblanke/sp-election22/README.md

 We want to analyze the statements of the seven lists candidating for the [election of the 44th student's parliament](https://wahlen.uni-bonn.de) of Bonn.
 These statements were published in the [election magazine](https://wahlen.uni-bonn.de/content/dokumente/2022/Wahlzeitung_2022.pdf) and each span four pages.

-### Optical Character Recognition (OCR)
+### Preprocessing

 First, we have to extract the statements from the published pdf file.
-For this we need to resort to OCR since for some statements, the statements are included page-spanning images.
+For this we need to resort to optical character recognition (OCR) since some statements are included as page-spanning images.
 For the OCR, we use the [python wrapper of `tesseract`](https://pypi.org/project/pytesseract/).
 For the extraction of pdf pages as images we use [`pdf2image`](https://pypi.org/project/pdf2image/).

 The ocr script can be found in `ocr.py`.
 ```